Straight pride: Legal issues

-In 2001, Woodbury High School in Woodbury, Minnesota, a suburb of Saint Paul, Minnesota, created homophobia-free areas called "safe zones" designated by an inverted pink triangle and intended for gay students.
+In 2001, Woodbury High School in Woodbury, Minnesota, created homophobia-free areas called "safe zones" for gay students.
+These were advertised by posters marked with an inverted pink triangle.
 Student Elliot Chambers reacted by wearing a makeshift sweatshirt with the slogan "Straight Pride" and the image of male and female stick figures holding hands.
 In light of previous anti-gay incidents, the school's principal ordered Chambers to remove the shirt, and a court case ensued.
-A court upheld Chambers's complaint that his First Amendment rights had been violated, and that the principal's decision was unjustified.
+A court upheld Chambers's complaint that his First Amendment rights had been violated and that the principal's decision was unjustified.
 Although praising the principal's intentions, the judge explained that views of both sides of the debate should be allowed and that such issues should be resolved within the school's community, not within the court system.

 Based on the precedent of Tinker v.
 Des Moines Independent Community School District, the court stated that the substantial disruptions claimed by the school must be shown to have some connection to Chambers's sweatshirt message of "Straight Pride".

-In 2010, in response to suicides amongst gay adolescents, an Ally Week was held at St. Charles North High School in St. Charles, Illinois.
-On the first day of this Ally Week, though, three students arrived wearing "Straight Pride" t-shirts.
-The back of these t-shirts displayed "Leviticus 20:13", a verse stating that men who perform homosexual acts should be put to death.
-While the school did not force the students to remove their t-shirts, it did persuade them to remove the Bible quotation.
-The following day two different students arrived wearing "Straight Pride" t-shirts minus the Bible quotations and were consequently asked to remove their shirts.
+In 2010, in response to suicides among LGBTQ people, an Ally Week was held at St. Charles North High School in St. Charles, Illinois.
+On the first day of this Ally Week, three students arrived wearing "Straight Pride" T-shirts.
+The back of these T-shirts displayed "Leviticus 20:13," a Bible verse stating that men who perform homosexual acts should be put to death.
+While the school did not force the students to remove their T-shirts, it did persuade them to remove the Bible quotation.
+The following day, two different students arrived wearing "Straight Pride" T-shirts without the Bible quotations and were consequently asked to remove their shirts.

 Balancing freedom of expression vs. protection of students

-In school environments, straight pride expressions and events have been reviewed within a framework of balancing freedom of expression with protection of other students.
-In some situations, schools take actions against students who are open about or encourage hiding homosexuality, or limit clothing that has references to sexual orientation.
-Such may prompt lawsuits.
+In school environments, straight pride expressions and events have been reviewed within a framework of balancing freedom of expression with the protection of other students.
+In some situations, disputes have arisen over how schools balance protections for LGBTQ students with freedom of expression.

+Schools have restricted clothing that displays references to sexual orientation, sometimes prompting lawsuits.
 In the Minnesota Chambers v.
 Babbitt case, "The court noted that maintaining a school community of tolerance includes tolerance of such viewpoints as expressed by 'Straight Pride' as well as tolerance of homosexuality."
 Students (including openly gay students) who are valued and respected are "more likely to learn and achieve than students who are not".